-I was only 3 when 9/11 occurred–too young to remember anything from that day.
+I was only 3 when the events of September 11th occurred–too young to remember anything from that day.
 Some say they remember the teachers turning the classroom TVs to the news channels.
 Others say they remember the feeling that something was wrong, even before they heard the twin towers had been hit.
+(Here are my older sisters’ memories of September 11th).

 But I don’t remember the day.
 What I remember were the changes after 9/11.
 Increased security.
 Hatred.
 Families torn apart.